ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 OVERVIEW

- e core of a performance management system is a document, spread - sheet, or other workable artifact here I ll call it a competency matrix (sometimes it's also called an impact matrix or an advancement plan)
+The core of a performance management system is a document, spread - sheet, or other workable artifact here I ll call it a competency matrix (sometimes it's also called an impact matrix or an advancement plan)

 that lists skills and areas of impact for each role. e competency matrix provides granularity, specificity, and expectations for what each skill/ impact area looks like at various levels.